Tal Morrison Scholarship Fund

 “He Never Ran a Mile He Didn’t Like!”

 The Tal Morrison Scholarship Fund (TMSF) is a Texas non-profit charitable organization created to pay tribute to and honor the contributions of Tal Morrison to the Dallas running community.
 A strong health and fitness advocate, Tal was a pioneer of Dallas-area organized running groups and events.
 He founded the Cross Country Club of Dallas (now known as the Dallas Running Club), the White Rock Marathon (now known as the Dallas Marathon), and the DRC Half Marathon, also known as “The Half.”
-The TMSF provides financial assistance in the form of first year college scholarships to Dallas area high school students.
+The TMSF provides financial assistance in the form of first year college scholarships to high school students from Dallas Independent School District.
 To be eligible, the high school student must be a graduating senior and have been an active participant in a high school cross-country running program.
-Winners are not required to run in a collegiate program, but each applicant must demonstrated the discipline and competitiveness in the sport of cross-country running to be considered for the scholarship.
+Winners are not required to run in a collegiate program, but each applicant must demonstrate the discipline and competitiveness in the sport of cross-country running to be considered for the scholarship.
 Candidates are judged on their overall academic, athletic, and school activity performance, as well as their written essays.
 Please visit the TMSF Facebook page for more information!

-So who is that Tal guy, anyway?
+So who is Tal?

 Tal Morrison founded the Cross Country Club of Dallas in 1969, and served as the president for the club’s first four years.
 He started running in 1960, inspired by the push President Kennedy was making at the time for physical exercise.
 “President Kennedy didn’t want any fat military,” Morrison recalls.
 Three years later, in 1963, he did his first 50 miler – a race in Washington, D.C. named after President Kennedy.